 - Have your professional ride the horse off the property and in traffic if possible.
-That rider should put the horse through as many paces and tests as possible in an effort to expose any suspect areas.
-This should include galloping the horse both away and towards home and pull it up prior to reaching its destination, riding it past the entrance gate a number of times.
+That rider should put the horse through as many paces and tests as possible to expose any suspect areas.
+This should include galloping the horse both away and towards home and pulling it up before reaching its destination, riding it past the entrance gate several times.

 THE CROOKS IN THE HORSE INDUSTRY

 DRUGS & VETS